NicklasVraa/LiX/readme.md

 \cover{path/to/front.pdf}{path/to/back.pdf}
 \blurb{Flavor text for the back}
 ```
+`cover*` will **not** print the title, author, etc. on top of the cover.
+This is useful, if the cover already includes these.

 ### Figures <a name="figures"></a>
 This command will take care of placing your figure correctly and it is file-format agnostic i.e. it works the same for both regular images and vector graphics.